MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 ## Create your LUIS Model

-Once you have updated all the individual `.lu` files needed in your project, you can combine them to create your LUIS model using the `luis:convert` command.
-This results in a JSON file that you will reference when updating your LUIS application hosted in Azure Cognitive Services in the _LUIS authoring resource_ you created previously.
+Anytime you make updates to any of the individual `.lu` files used in your project, you will need to create a new LUIS model using the `luis:convert` command.
+You will use this new model to update your LUIS application that is hosted in Azure.
+Doing so will enable these changes to take effect in your bot.

 ``` cli
 bf luis:convert -i <input-folder-name> -o <output-file-name> -r --name <name>